I-TEAM EXCLUSIVE: Tesla crash in September showed similarities to fatal Mountain View accident

 MOUNTAIN VIEW, Calif.
-(KGO) --The ABC7 I-Team has exclusive information about a different Tesla crash six months ago, that the driver says has similarities to what happened in Mountain View 12 days ago.
+(KGO) --The ABC7 I-Team has exclusive information about a different Tesla crash six months ago, that the driver says has similarities to what happened in Mountain View late last month.

 As the I-Team worked the story this week, several Tesla drivers posted videos online that, they say, show their Autopilot veering off course.
 The company tells Dan Noyes they have made it clear -- Autopilot is a driver assistance system that requires you to pay attention to the road at all times.

 The I-Team obtained video from a big rig, Eastbound Highway 92 just before the 880 merge.
-September 21st, 2017.
-Notice the low morning sun.
-The trucker comes upon a crash that just happened, and rushes to help.
+The morning sun was low when the trucker came upon the crash and rushes to help.

-The car's driver who does not want to be identified tells Dan Noyes he had Autopilot "on" in his Tesla Model S, the sun got in his eyes and by the time he wanted to take over, the car slammed into the merge divider.
+The car's driver who does not want to be identified tells Dan Noyes he had Autopilot "on" in his Tesla Model S during the Sept.
+21, 2017 crash.
+The sun got in his eyes, he says, and by the time he wanted to take over, the car slammed into the merge divider.
 The CHP confirms the driver told officers his Autopilot was on.

-Unlike the crash that killed Walter Huang, the safety barrier was in working order.
-This driver walked away uninjured.
+Unlike the crash that killed Walter Huang, the safety barrier was in working order and he driver walked away uninjured.

 Jim McPherson of SafeSelfDive.org tells us, "The low sun angle could also pose a problem for the cameras that Tesla uses to drive."

-After we showed the photos and video to Jim McPherson, he pointed to similarities between the September crash and the one that killed Walter Huang in Mountain View 12 days ago.
+After we showed the photos and video to Jim McPherson, he pointed to similarities between the September crash and the one that killed Walter Huang in Mountain View.

 Both Teslas had low morning sun, both traveling at highway speeds, both on Autopilot, and both may have become confused by the road markings.